New Year's Evil (film): Critical reception

-geekscape.net: "The 12 Best Heavy Metal Songs From Horror Movies...I spent close to a decade playing in metal bands, but my earliest experiences with the genre were thanks to 80s horror movies.
+geekscape.net: in a 2015 list of "The 12 Best Heavy Metal Songs From Horror Movies", I spent close to a decade playing in metal bands, but my earliest experiences with the genre were thanks to 80s horror movies.
 It was a golden age for both heavy metal and over-the-top horror cheese; I credit much of my personal growth to those countless nights watching people with questionable morals bleed out as some Aquanetted guy in pleather pants screeched on about how rock and roll will never die.
 If you're like me, horror and heavy metal are two sides of the same coin, so before you scream "Satanic Panic", let's burn through a definitive list of the very best heavy metal songs to slay to.

-12 Shadow – New Years Evil theme (New Years Evil)..."